christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 > @reynolds1974scribes

-Although scholars have struggled to establish texts on a solid foundation, Lachmann, working in the second half of the 19th Century represented a significant leap forward in rigour.
-Lachmann's contribution has been reviewed in the following book, whose recent translation from the Italian we owe to Glenn Most, who must never sleep:
+Although scholars have struggled to establish texts on a solid foundation, Lachmann, working in the second half of the 19th Century is associated with a leap forward in rigour.
+Lachmann's contribution has been famously reviewed in the following book, whose recent translation from the Italian we owe to Glenn Most, who must never sleep:

 > @timpanaro2005genesis

-This book is out of print and almost impossible to buy on the secondary market.
+(This book is out of print and almost impossible to buy on the secondary market.
+The University of Chicago Press brought the volume out in 2006 and I can't even find a reference to it on the Press's website.)

 Introductions to the practice of textual criticism include: